NadiaMit/AdventofCode2021/README.md

 This is my try on the Advent of code of 2021 challanges with Java!

-I managed to complete 10 Days and got a total of 20 stars.

 ## My Progress 20/50⭐

 - Day 1 - [Sonar Sweep](https://adventofcode.com/2021/day/1): ⭐⭐